 About Rep. Norma Smith

-Since 2008, Rep. Norma Smith has served the people of Washington state’s 10th Legislative District, which includes all of Island County and parts of Skagit and Snohomish County.
-She currently serves as ranking member on the House Technology and Economic Development Committee, and as assistant ranking member on the House Capital Budget Committee.
+Since January 2008, Rep. Norma Smith has served the people of the 10th Legislative District, which includes all of Island County and parts of Skagit and Snohomish counties.

 Norma is the ranking member on the House Innovation, Technology and Economic Development Committee and the assistant ranking member on the House Capital Budget Committee.
 She also serves on the House State Government and Tribal Relations Committee.